simonberner/monthly-theme-widget/README.md

 # Monthly Theme Widget

-This is a first small project to learn the fundamentals of how to create a simple Widget for iOS16+.
+This is a first small project to learn the fundamentals of how to create a simple Widget with an intent and configuration for iOS 16+.

 <p align="center">
     <a href="https://en.wikipedia.org/wiki/IOS">